Value of information in networked control systems subject to delay

-It indicates the value that is assigned to the reduction of uncertainty from the decision maker’s perspective given a piece of information \cite{soleymani2019value}, where $V_{k}(\IC_{k}^{e})$ denotes the value function being relevant to the optimization problem from the viewpoint of the event-trigger.
-Now we are ready to present our main result. \begin{theorem} Let the triggering policy be function only of the primitive random variables, i.e., $\delta_k^i = \gamma_k^i\left( x_0^i, \Wb_{k-1}^{i}\right)$.
+Equation \eqref{eq:VoI1} indicates the value that is assigned to the reduction of uncertainty from the decision maker’s perspective given a measurement update \cite{soleymani2021value}, where $V_{k}(\IC_{k}^{e})$ denotes the value function in the optimization problem from the viewpoint of the event-trigger.
+Now we are ready to present our main result. \begin{theorem} Let the triggering policy be a function of the primitive random variables, i.e., $\delta_k = \gamma_k\left( x_0, \Wb_{k-1}\right)$.
 And let the optimal control policy be given by \eqref{eq:controller}.
-The optimal scheduling policy minimizing the optimization problem \eqref{eq:LQG} is the VoI-based policy given by
+The optimal scheduling policy which minimizes the optimization problem \eqref{eq:LQG} is the VoI-based policy given by